Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 ## Step 5: Measure It with Prometheus
 Finally, I added Prometheus metrics to track what and how fast.
 Using prometheus-client, I threw in a counter for request totals and a summary for latency.
 Then, I spun up Prometheus in Docker Compose to scrape those metrics from my app on port 8000.
 Now I’ve got numbers to watch—request counts ticking up, latency in seconds—ready for dashboards and alerts.
 - `Takeaway:` Metrics are the pulse of your system.
 Start with basics like rate and duration (RED method vibes), and you’re on the path to proactive monitoring.
 - `Action:` Add a metrics library, expose an endpoint (I used 8000), and set up Prometheus with Docker Compose.
-Check http://localhost:9090 to see your metrics live—trust me, it’s satisfying.
+Check http://localhost:9090 to see your metrics live—it’s a great way to confirm everything’s working.

 > The RED method (Rate, Errors, Duration) helps SREs monitor system health—focus on these metrics to catch issues before they escalate.
 {: .prompt-info }